sippet/sippet/build-instructions-ios.md

 # Build

-The following command will generate all needed modules for your application:
+The following commands will generate all needed modules for your application, depending on which target you need.

+Building for iPhone device:

+    ninja -C out/Release-iphoneos all

+Building for iPhone simulator:

-    ninja -C out/Release all
+    ninja -C out/Release-iphonesimulator all

 Replace 'Release' with 'Debug' above if you want to generate a Debug library.